SkepticMystic/BC-wiki/docs/Codeblocks.md

 ### `type`

 For now, the only type to use is a `tree`.
-This shows the same information as [Create Local Index](https://github.com/SkepticMystic/breadcrumbs/wiki/Create-Index#local-index) or the [Down View](https://github.com/SkepticMystic/breadcrumbs/wiki/Views#down-view), but in the current note.
+This shows the same information as [Create Local Index](/docs/Getting Started/Views.md#local-index), but in the current note.

 ![](https://imgur.com/9NLedZ1.png)